In This Playbook

 Workday is one of the most capable enterprise platforms on the market.
 It is also one of the most expensive, and one of the most opaque when it comes to pricing.
 There is no public rate card, no published discount schedule, and no way for a buyer to understand what a fair price looks like without independent intelligence.
 This information asymmetry is not accidental.
 It is the foundation of Workday's commercial model.

 The consequences are well-documented.
 Two enterprises with the same headcount, buying the same modules, in the same industry, routinely pay vastly different prices.
 One company's HCM quote might come in at $100 per Full-Service Equivalent (FSE) per year while a similarly sized organisation secures the same modules for $45.
-That gap, more than 50%, is not explained by product differences or deployment complexity.
+That gap, more than 50 percent, is not explained by product differences or deployment complexity.
 It is explained entirely by negotiation preparation, benchmark intelligence, timing, and competitive leverage.

 This playbook is designed to close that gap.
 It provides CIOs, CPOs, and enterprise technology leaders with a structured approach to negotiating Workday contracts, whether for an initial purchase or a renewal.
 Every recommendation is grounded in independent advisory experience across hundreds of enterprise software negotiations.